 Not so long ago, you had to set up multiple appointments with separate professionals in order to rejuvenate your whole smile — lips, cheeks, and surrounding areas included.
-But today, because of his extensive training in injection administration, facial anatomy, and aesthetics, Fort Lauderdale, FL dentist Dr. Friedland can erase fine smile lines and deeper wrinkles while providing perfectly designed veneers and a straighter smile.
+But today, because of his extensive training in injection administration, facial anatomy, and aesthetics, Fort Lauderdale dentist Dr. Friedland can erase fine smile lines and deeper wrinkles while providing perfectly designed veneers and a straighter smile.

 Botox, Dermal Fillers, and Smile Design

 As we age, the skin around our mouths and eyes often becomes lined and wrinkled from exposure to natural elements, such as the sun and the wind, as well as from the stretching and crinkling that occurs when we eat, smile, talk, and laugh.
 Botox and dermal fillers like Juvéderm® and Restylane® are different but similar treatments that minimize the appearance of those fine lines and wrinkles.

 How Dermal Fillers Work

 The body’s natural ability to maintain the smooth, taut, plump appearance of youth diminishes over time.
 Your dentist in Fort Lauderdale injects dermal fillers just under the skin, removing wrinkles and lines, and returning the skin to a more youthful state.
 They add volume to the face (specifically the lips), reduce the lines that run from each side of the nose to the corners of the mouth (marionette lines), and reduce the appearance of gummy smiles.